Pediculosis: Epidemiology

 About 14 million people, mainly children, are treated annually for head lice in the United States alone.
 Only a small proportion of those treated, however, may have objective evidence of an extant infestation.
 High levels of louse infestations have also been reported from all over the world including Denmark, Sweden, U.K., France and Australia.

 Normally head lice infest a new host only by close contact between individuals, making social contacts among children and parent child interactions more likely routes of infestation than shared combs, brushes, towels, clothing, beds or closets.
 Head-to-head contact is by far the most common route of lice transmission.

 The United Kingdom's National Health Service, and many American health agencies, report that lice "prefer" clean hair, because it's easier to attach eggs and to cling to the strands.

 Head lice (Pediculus humanus capitis) are not known to be vectors of diseases, unlike body lice (Pediculus humanus humanus), which are known vectors of epidemic or louse-borne typhus (Rickettsia prowazekii), trench fever (Rochalimaea quintana) and louse-borne relapsing fever (Borrelia recurrentis).

 Body lice

-This condition is caused by body louse (Pediculus humanus humanus, sometimes called Pediculus humanus corporis), a louse which infests humans and is adapted to lay eggs in clothing, rather than at the base of hairs, and is thus of recent evolutionary origin.
-Pediculosis is a more serious threat due to possible contagion of diseases such as typhus.
-Epidemiology and treatment of human body lice is described in the article on body lice.
+This condition is caused by body louse (Pediculus humanus humanus, sometimes called Pediculus humanus corporis), a louse that infests humans and is adapted to lay eggs in clothing, rather than at the base of hairs, and is thus of recent evolutionary origin.

 Pubic lice

-The pubic or crab louse (Pthirus pubis) is a parasitic insect which spends its entire life on human hair and feeds exclusively on blood.
-Humans are the only known host of this parasite, although it is more closely related to the louse parasites in other primate species, than are human head or body lice which probably evolved from it as the "original" louse infestation of humans.
-Epidemiology and treatment of pubic lice is discussed in the article on pubic lice.